g3ntile/VLogLFalseColor/README.md

 This is a reference card with this info plotted in table form.
 The rightmost column indicates the level at which the noise starts to become a problem at each ISO.
 This is of course very subjective and based on my own footage-noise-tolerance (if that thing exists), and tested in my own GH5 in an extremely unscientific environment.
 Use at your own risk.
 ![Color table](/FLS_21FD_ref.png)

+### Installation
+To install this profile download the .VLT file from this repo and load it in your GH5.
+(Section under development)